remix-run/remix/docs/tutorials/jokes.md

 We'll also be executing commands in your system command line/terminal interface.
 So you'll want to be familiar with that.

-Som experience with React and TypeScript/JavaScript is assumed.
+Some experience with React and TypeScript/JavaScript is assumed.
 If you'd like to review your knowledge, check out these resources:

 - [JavaScript to know for React](https://kentcdodds.com/blog/javascript-to-know-for-react)
 - [The Beginner's Guide to React](https://kcd.im/beginner-react)